isontheline/pro.webssh.net/.appstoreconnect/descriptions/macos.md

 WebSSH is an awesome SSH, SFTP and Port Forwarding client ٩(^‿^)۶

-Whether you are in the office on your Mac, on your sofa with your iPad or on holiday at the beach or in the mountains with your iPhone: it will be useful to you everywhere, all the time and all your devices will be synchronized!
+Whether you are in the office, on your sofa, on holiday at the beach or even in the mountains : WebSSH will be useful to you everywhere, all the time and all your devices will be synchronized!

 ◖ SSH Functionalities ◗
 ๏ Port Forwarding (Local)